 - runny nose (colored discharge)

 - fever - listlessness/unusual fatigue or irritability/excessive crying

 If your child is taking any antibiotics, he/she should have received treatment for at least 48 hours before coming to church even if the symptoms are no longer present.
 Our nursery policy prohibits volunteers from administering any medications.

 The Presbyterian Church of Coventry Nurseries are staffed entirely by volunteers.
 We encourage anyone with a heart for children as well as all parents of preschoolers to serve in both the Infant and Toddler Nurseries.

 Thank you for your cooperation and for the privilege of ministering to your children.
 Our guidelines are meant to make our nurseries as healthy and safe as possible for everyone.

-Any questions, concerns, or suggestions you might have are welcome, and we invite you to contact Steven Park through the church.
+Any questions, concerns, or suggestions you might have are welcome, and we invite you to contact one of the deacons.